Salha777/Mineral-phases-plot-py/README.md

 | 1403/ A     | A         | 23   | Nesq                   |
 | 1403/ A     | A         | 23   | Artinite               |

-The script then plots single phase and biphasic data
+The script then plots single phase and biphasic data points onto one plot and can show any two phases produced as part of one run, by connecting them with a line.